mlab817/dafaqs2022/docs/key-issues-in-agriculture/african swine fever.md

 - Two hundred three municipalities (203) were upgraded from Red (Infected) Zone to Pink (Buffer) Zone as of 4 August 2022.
 - Thirty-three (33) municipalities were upgraded from Pink (Buffer) Zone to Yellow (Surveillance) Zone as of 4 August 2022.

-## What is the government strategy in managing, containing, and controlling the disease?
+## What is the government strategy in managing, containing, and controlling the ASF?

 - 1-7-10 Protocol - used in controlling the spread of ASF in an area known to have the disease infection as supported by laboratory evidence implemented as follows:
   - Quarantine zone - an area set within 1 km radius from infected farm to contain infection by limiting animal movement and employing mandatory test and destruction of all infected animals;